Division of Gaming Enforcement

 (609) 292-0613

-When you file the form, you will be required to provide picture identification and you will be photographed.
+When you file your application, you will be required to provide picture identification and you will be photographed.

-Option 3: Online – Self-exclusion from all Internet gaming activities.
+Method 3: Online – Self-exclusion from all Internet Gaming and Sports Wagering activities.
 Minimum self-exclusion periods are one year or five years.
+To complete your online registration for Self-Exclusion from all internet gaming activity click the registration button below.

 DGE Self-Exclusion Program

-Option 4: Online Player Account – Self-exclusion from all Internet gaming activities with signup through your online player account.
+Method 4: Online Player Account – Self-exclusion from all Internet gaming activities including sports wagering with signup through your online player account.
 Minimum self-exclusion periods are one year or five years.

 If you or anyone you know has a gambling problem, call 1-800-GAMBLER.